saeid93/sponge/docs/guide-storage.md

       storage: 100Gi
 EOF
 ```
-Bare in mind if you delete a PV or PVC you first delete the associated resource with that PVC first, otherwise it will stuck at the terminating state.

-## Minio installation
 Install the Minio with helm and set the value to our existing pvc
 ```
 helm repo add minio https://helm.min.io/